-The length of the field work ranges from five to twenty business days, depending on the size, complexity and structure of the organization, the availability and auditability of fiscal records, and the number of contracts and fiscal years to be covered.
+The length of the field work ranges from five to twenty business days, depending on the results of the risk assessment, size, complexity and structure of the organization, the availability and auditability of fiscal records, availability and responsiveness of staff, and the number of contracts and fiscal years to be covered.

-Entrance Conference
+A. Entrance Conference